Last updated on June 7th, 2026 at 05:50 am

 - Texas advantage: Unlimited homestead exemption means most Texas filers keep their equity even when selling.

-If you’re overwhelmed and want to avoid the trustee approval dance, we buy houses from Chapter 13 filers throughout Texas.
+If you’re overwhelmed and want to avoid the trustee approval process, we buy houses from Chapter 13 filers throughout Texas.
 We handle all the paperwork with the trustee, file the motion, negotiate with the court, and close fast.
+No realtors.
+No delays.
+No surprises.

 Final Reminder